Be ready to transform but do not provoke, illuminate the darkness of ignorance but do not blind. (Tao Te Ching, Verse 58)

 A feedback model

 - Observation — what was seen/what happened?
 This is a specific and factual description that is nonjudgmental.
-This is just how it is, and is formed from the coach’s view of the “act,” not the “actor.”
+This is just how it is, and is formed from the Mentor’s view of the “act,” not the “actor.”
 For example, in each of the last two sessions John has not completed the actions he said he would.

 - Preparation and opening statement —the first words spoken are the most important, so preparation and practice are crucial.
-To do this, the coach can write down an opening statement and practice saying it out loud.
+To do this, you can write down an opening statement and practice saying it out loud.
 The opening statement should name the issue, and contain specific examples from the observations in Stage 1 that illustrate the matter at hand.

 assumptions did you (or others) make as a result?
 How did you feel?
 What